When Yahuwah [the Hebrew name for the LORD] hears our voice in prayer, He has a promise for us:

-King David knew His Heavenly Father from a young age.
-While young and tender, David learned one small, yet mighty secret — the secret of using his voice in his relationship with Father:
+King David knew his heavenly Father from a young age.
+While young and tender, David learned one small, yet mighty secret — the secret of using his voice in his relationship with Father God:

-“I cried unto the LORD with my voice; with my voice unto the LORD did I make my supplication.”
+“I cried unto Yahuwah [the LORD] with my voice; with my voice unto Yahuwah did I make my supplication.”
 (Psalms 142:1)

-In my distress I called upon the LORD, and cried unto my God: he heard my voice… my cry came before him, even into his ears.
+In my distress I called upon Yahuwah, and cried unto my God: He heard my voice… my cry came before Him, even into His ears.
 (Psalms 18:6)

-“The LORD is nigh unto all them that call upon him, to all that call upon him in truth.”
+“Yahuwah is nigh unto all them that call upon Him, to all that call upon Him in truth.”
 (Psalms 145:18.)

-O LORD my God, I cried unto thee, and thou hast healed me.
+O Yahuwah my Elohim [O LORD my God], I cried unto You, and You have healed me.
 (Psalms 30:2)

-As the above verses show, using our voice is essential in our relationship with Father.
+As the above verses show us, using our voice is essential in our relationship with the heavenly Father.
 Over and over, the Psalms reveal that King David was a man who used his voice to talk to Yahuwah — crying out in prayer to Him.